Caah542/Caah542/README.md

-# Hi there, i'm Carol!
+# Hi there, I'm Carol!

 ## 🚀 About Me

 Servidora pública formada em direito e dando os meus primeiros passos na área de Tech!

 ## 🗣️ Talking about Personal Stuffs:
-- 👨🏽‍💻 Actually, i'm working on a bunch of random projects that might help improving my work enviroment.
+- 👨🏽‍💻 Currently, i'm working on a bunch of random projects that might help improving my work environment.
 Also, learning Deutsch!
-- 🌱 I'm learning Python, Data Science essencials and other random useful stuff (that might be useful and applicable to law).
+- 🌱 I'm learning Python, Data Science essentials and other random useful stuff (that might be useful and applicable to law).
-- 🤔 Any help is appreciated.** 😭;
+- 🤔 Any help is appreciated.
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help.
-- ⚡️ Fun-Fact: **people may think lawyers are not great coders...
+- ⚡️ Fun-Fact: **People may think lawyers are not great coders...
 THEY ARE WRONG!**;
 - 📫 How to reach me: **In progress**;

 ## 🛠️ Languages and Tools: